stav121/i3wm-themer/README.md

   If those changes are not applied then you might have to copy them manually.

   Run this script only the first time you use this script just to setup your files.
-  It is not needed to run it every time you want to apply a theme, only the first time.
+  You don't need to run it every time you want to apply a theme, only the first time.
   </li>
   <li> Now apply the theme you want: